meilisearch/datasets/datasets/movies/README.md

 - `poster`: a string containing the URL to its poster image
 - `release_date`: a timestamp of the release date of the movie.

-The order of the fields determine their importance in MeiliSearch.
+The order of the fields determine their importance in Meilisearch.
 With the show-cased example, a match in `title` will be considered more relevant than a match in `overview` ([See this doc](https://docs.meilisearch.com/learn/core_concepts/relevancy.html#attribute-ranking-order)).

 ### Example
 ```json